-As of April 29, 2017, Ollie's had \$128.0 million of outstanding indebtedness under the Term Loan Facility and no outstanding borrowings under the Revolving Credit Facility, with \$97.8 million of borrowing availability, letter of credit commitments of \$2.0 million and \$0.2 million of rent reserves.
-The interest rate on the outstanding borrowings under the Term Loan Facility was 1.75% plus the 30-day Eurodollar Rate, or 2.74%.
+As of July 29, 2017, Ollie's had \$128.0 million of outstanding indebtedness under the Term Loan Facility and no outstanding borrowings under the Revolving Credit Facility, with \$97.6 million of borrowing availability, letter of credit commitments of \$2.2 million and \$0.2 million of rent reserves.
+The interest rate on the outstanding borrowings under the Term Loan Facility was 1.75% plus the 30-day Eurodollar Rate, or 2.98%.
 The Revolving Credit Facility also contains a variable unused line fee ranging from 0.250% to 0.375% per annum.

-As of April 29, 2017, April 30, 2016 and January 28, 2017 the amounts outstanding under the Term Loan Facility, are net of unamortized original issue discount in each period of \$0.1 million and deferred financing fees of \$0.7 million, \$1.4 million and \$1.2 million, in each respective period.
+As of July 29, 2017, July 30, 2016 and January 28, 2017, the amounts outstanding under the Term Loan Facility are net of unamortized original issue discount in each period of \$0.1 million and deferred financing fees of \$0.7 million, \$1.3 million and \$1.2 million in each respective period.

 The Credit Facilities are collateralized by the Company's assets and equity and contain financial covenants, as well as certain business covenants, including restrictions on dividend payments, which the Company must comply with during the term of the agreements.
 The financial covenants include a consolidated fixed charge coverage ratio test of at least 1.1 to 1.0 and a total leverage test of no greater than 3.5 to 1.0.
-The Company was in compliance with all terms of the Credit Facilities during the thirteen weeks ended April 29, 2017.
+The Company was in compliance with all terms of the Credit Facilities as of the thirteen and twenty-six weeks ended July 29, 2017.

-The provisions of the Credit Facilities restrict all of the net assets of the Company's consolidated subsidiaries, which constitutes all of the net assets on the Company's consolidated balance sheet as of April 29, 2017, from being used to pay any dividends or make other restricted payments to the Company without prior written consent from the financial institutions that are a party to the Credit Facilities, subject to certain exceptions.
+The provisions of the Credit Facilities restrict all of the net assets of the Company's consolidated subsidiaries, which constitutes all of the net assets on the Company's consolidated balance sheet as of July 29, 2017, from being used to pay any dividends or make other restricted payments to the Company without prior written consent from the financial institutions that are a party to the Credit Facilities, subject to certain exceptions.